Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-containers.md

 alphanumeric characters, `-`, or `_`, and can contain an arbitrary number of nested sub-containers.

 You have complete control to customize your container hierarchy to meet your unique data governance requirements.
-By default, tokens will be assigned to containers based off of their data classification and impact levels, using the format `/<classification>/<impact_level>/`, e.g. `/pci/high/` or `/general/low/`.
+By default, tokens will be assigned to containers based off their data classification and impact levels, using the format `/<classification>/<impact_level>/`, e.g. `/pci/high/` or `/general/low/`.

 ---